CricketBr/Crickets-Shorthand-Site/index.md

 # Still Under Construction

 Finally!
-All in one place, with human-readable URLs.
+All in one place and with human-readable URLs.

 Still a work in progress.
 Plans will probably change.